Custom Event Setup

 This IFU applies to:

-• printing of orthodontic aligners and thermoforming molds
+• printing of orthodontic aligner components and thermoforming molds

 • DLP and LCD vat photopolymerization systems

-• 3Dresyns resin systems intended for orthodontic applications
+• 3Dresyns resin systems used within orthodontic manufacturing workflows

 This IFU does not apply to: